Kidney Disease In Your Dog And Cat – Current Diagnosis And Treatment

 The aroma and texture of canned or freshly-made foods are preferred by most pets over the aroma and texture of dry kibble.
 Would you eat it?
 Broths, soups and gravies, poured over their main diet, often encourage pets to eat.
 So does verbal encouragement and some stroking from their owner.
 Warmed diets are often preferred over cold ones.
 Smaller multiple meals may result in daily food intake greater than just two or three.
 For cats, small amounts of high-aroma toppings (like sardines or clam juice) may do the trick.

-The newest appetite stimulant on the market is capromorelin (Entyce®).
-It is currently only approved for dogs; but it has been given to cats.
-Read owner experience with this medication here.
+The newest appetite stimulant on the market for pets is capromorelin.
+For dogs it is marketed as Entyce®.
+For cats it is marketed as Elura® Read dog owner experience with Entyce® here.
+Cat owners’ experience with Elura® here .
 Your feedback on its effects in your dog or cat with CKD or other health issues is appreciated.

 PUFAs – Polyunsaturated Omega 3 Fatty Acids

-Omega 3 fatty acids, the oils mostly extracted from sea creatures, are thought by many to reduce inflammation throughout the body. (ref) Many commercial kidney diets marketed for pets add them, as well as antioxidants like vitamin E, C and beta carotene.
-One early study suggested that PUFAs were beneficial to dogs with experimental kidney failure. (ref) Another contemplated their use in CKD in cats. (ref) A 2012 review of antioxidant use in humans with CKD really couldn’t decide if PUFAs were beneficial or not (ref) ; but a study by a group of veterinarians in the Netherlands did find that cats fed the commercial diet with the highest PUFA level lived the longest. (ref) Not proof since the diets varied in many respects, but I am inclined to suggest PUFAs for your pet with CKD – if given in reasonable amounts. (rptref) Just don’t get carried away. (ref)
+Omega 3 fatty acids, the oils mostly extracted from sea creatures, are thought by many to reduce inflammation throughout the body. ( read here ) Many commercial kidney diets marketed for pets add PUFAs, as well as antioxidants like vitamin E, C and beta carotene.
+One early study suggested that PUFAs were beneficial to dogs with experimental kidney failure. (read here) Another contemplated their use in CKD in cats. ( read here ) Nothing of quality has been published regarding the usefulness of PUFAs in slowing the progression of CKD in humans.
+But a study by a group of veterinarians in the Netherlands did find that cats fed the commercial diet with the highest PUFA level appeared to live the longest. (read here) The diets varied in many respects other than their PUFA content, but I am inclined to suggest a PUFA supplement for your pet – if given in reasonable amounts for its body weight.
+Just don’t get carried away. (read here)

 Medications To Lower High Blood Pressure

 Not all dogs and cats with kidney disease have high blood pressure.
-But many do and in those dogs and cats, the degree of elevation and the degree of protein leakage into their urine seem to go hand in hand – at least in dogs. (ref1, ref2, rptref3) Most veterinarians believe that high blood pressure damages a pet’s kidneys.
+But many do and in those dogs and cats, the degree of elevation and the degree of protein leakage into their urine seem to go hand in hand – at least in dogs. (read here & here ) Most veterinarians believe that high blood pressure damages a pet’s kidneys.
 But it can be a vicious two-way street.
-Kidney disease can also be the cause of high blood pressure in dogs and cats (through the renin-angiotensin axis). (ref1, ref2) Giving medications that reduce blood pressure is a first-line treatment for CKD in humans as well. (ref1, ref2)
+Kidney disease can also be the cause of high blood pressure in dogs and cats (through the renin-angiotensin axis). (read here & here) Giving medications that reduce blood pressure is a first-line treatment for CKD in humans as well. (read here & here)

 Some veterinarians incorporate amlodipine (a calcium channel blocker) – a drug that reduces blood pressure in a different manner – when they feel that ACE-Is alone or with ARBs are not sufficient.
 Or when the decrease in the amount of protein leakage into the pet’s urine on ACE-Is/ARBs was not what they had hoped for.
 Amlodipine seems particularly effective in cats.